Students take over on World Children’s Day

 On World Children’s Day (20 November) students worldwide made their opinions heard and literally took over schools, governments, businesses and more.

-Students from North Anglia’s 47 schools participated in this year’s World Children’s Day to raise awareness for the rights of the child and the United Nations’ Global Goals for sustainable development.
+Students from Nord Anglia’s 47 schools participated in this year’s World Children’s Day to raise awareness for the rights of the child and the United Nations’ Global Goals for sustainable development.

 They acted as principal, presented innovative student projects and—together with students from other local schools—took over the UN’s headquarters in New York.
 For 24 hours, students also discussed the global issues that matter to them on Twitter.